-Torfaen County Borough Council has statutory powers to undertake animal health and welfare duties within the area, contained in the Animal Health Act 1981 and 2002, the Agriculture (Miscellaneous Provisions) Act 1968, European Communities Act 1972 and the Animal Welfare Act 2006, together with associated legislation.
+Torfaen County Borough Council has statutory powers to undertake animal health and welfare duties within the area, contained in the Animal Health Act 1981 and 2002, the Agriculture (Miscellaneous Provisions) Act 1968, European Union (Withdrawal) Act 2018 and the Animal Welfare Act 2006, together with associated legislation.

-The functions undertaken by Powys within the Torfaen area include the following:
+The functions undertaken within the Torfaen area include the following:

-- Programmed Animal Health and Welfare premises inspections on agricultural holdings, and any resulting enforcement work as may necessary
+- Programmed Animal Health and Welfare premises inspections on agricultural holdings, to ensure compliance with records and welfare and any resulting enforcement work as may necessary

 - Responding to all complaints/enquiries relating to Animal Health and Welfare issues relating to agricultural holdings,